 Your health care provider or a genetic counselor will help you understand your amniocentesis results.

-For genetic amniocentesis, test results can reliably rule out or diagnose various genetic conditions, such as Down syndrome.
-However, amniocentesis can't identify all genetic conditions and birth defects.
+For genetic amniocentesis, test results can rule out or diagnose some genetic conditions, such as Down syndrome.
+Amniocentesis can't identify all genetic conditions and birth defects.

-If amniocentesis indicates that your baby has a chromosomal or genetic condition that can't be treated, you might face wrenching decisions — such as whether to continue the pregnancy.
-Seek support from your health care team and your loved ones during this difficult time.
+If amniocentesis suggests that your baby has a genetic or chromosomal condition that can't be treated, you might face hard decisions.
+Seek support from your health care team and your loved ones.